bkw777/reQUAD/README.md

 This is a derivative of [QUAD](http://bitchin100.com/wiki/index.php?title=QUAD) by Steve Adolph.

 ## Differences from the original
-Removed the resistor-cap power-on-reset circuit and resettable flip-flop for a simpler flip-flop.
+Removed the resistor-cap power-on-reset circuit and resettable flip-flop for a simple flip-flop.

-Added pulldown on /CE

 Added battery and battery-change cap.

+Added pulldown on the sram CE2.

 ## To Build it
 PCB [PCBWAY](https://www.pcbway.com/project/shareproject/reQUAD_RAM_Expansion_for_TRS_80_Model_100_8690cd19.html)